XRPLF/xrpl-dev-portal/content/reference-rippled.md

     * JSON-RPC returns a 400 Bad Request HTTP error in this case instead.
 * `missingCommand` - (WebSocket only) The request did not specify a `command` field.
     * JSON-RPC returns a 400 Bad Request HTTP error in this case instead.
-* `tooBusy` - The server is under too much load to perform this command right now.
+* `tooBusy` - The server is under too much load to do this command right now.
 Generally not returned if you are connected as an admin.
 * `noNetwork` - The server is having trouble connecting to the rest of the Ripple Network (and is not running in stand-alone mode).
 * `noCurrent` - The server does not know what the current ledger is, due to high load, network problems, validator failures, incorrect configuration, or some other problem.
 * `noClosed` - The server does not have a closed ledger, typically because it has not finished starting up.